NodeMedicAnalysis/NodeMedic/README.md

 This is the repository for NodeMedic, an end-to-end dynamic provenance analysis tool for vulnerability discovery, triage, and confirmation in Node.js packages.

+Please note that this repository is **no longer actively maintained**; please instead **use our follow-up work, [NodeMedic-FINE](https://github.com/NodeMedicAnalysis/NodeMedic-FINE)**, which has an updated version of NodeMedic at its core.

 ## Docker installation
 Run the following command to build the docker container: